 Osseous Surgery Recovery

 Osseous surgery recovery doesn’t take long, often less than an hour.
-After your procedure, the best dentist in the Yonkers covers the area with gauze to stifle the bleeding.
+After your procedure dentist covers the area with gauze to stifle the bleeding.
 You’re instructed to rinse your mouth with warm salt water and use ice packs to reduce swelling.
 Continue changing your gauze regularly if bleeding persists.
 Any discomfort you experience usually can be eased with over-the-counter pain medications.

 Everyone has different healing times, so see the dentists open on Saturday in about a week to evaluate your osseous surgery recovery.
 But you should be eating and drinking normally in a day or two.
 Antiseptic mouthwashes are recommended as you heal.